Raywilliams01/Android-Projects/README.md

 # Android-Projects
-A List of Android App I Created
+A List of Android App I Created while doing my online education with Udacity

 # [Viusal Rolodex App]( https://github.com/Raywilliams01/MobileTakeHomeInterView.git)
     This goal is create a visual rolodex app.
 App will get some sample data in JSON form, display the data in a cards that you can navigate with your fingers.
 Showcases individual cards against a colored background, and allows you to move between them horizontally.

 1. Create a Viusal Rolodex App
 2. Pull data from JSON
 3. User must be able to